Care Home Mortgages

 - Assets, cashflow, growth capital

-Increasing life expectancy means that there is an ageing population - and booming business for the care home industry with demand exceeding supply
+Increasing life expectancy means that there is an ageing population - and booming business for the care home sector with demand exceeding supply

-Running a care home can be an extremely rewarding business, worth around £16billion each year.
-According to the Office for National Statistics (ONS), demand is going to increase.
-It means plenty of opportunity for setting up a care home.
+Running a care home can be an extremely rewarding business, with the industry worth around £16billion each year.
+An ageing population will only see demand for different types of care homes increase.
+It means plenty of opportunity for starting and growing a care home business.

 But of course, running a care home is not simply a business.
 Looking after people at the end of their lives is a huge responsibility and requires compassion, a professional caring approach and a genuine desire to enhance the lives of your residents.